-Wimbledon 2022: No Russians, no rankings, but Serena's back | Sports-Games
+WIMBLEDON 2022: No Russians, no rankings, but Serena's back | Sports-Games

 The No. 1-ranked man, Daniil Medvedev, was barred from competing by the All England Club, along with every other player from Russia and Belarus, because of the war in Ukraine.

 “It's a mistake,” International Tennis Hall of Fame member Martina Navratilova said about the ban.
 “What are they supposed to do, leave the country?
 I wouldn't wish that on my worst enemy.”
+Novak Djokovic, the No. 1 seed and three-time defending champion who will play in the first match in Centre Court on Monday, looked at the situation this way: “It's really hard to say what is right, what is wrong.”
+“As a child of a war — several wars, actually, during the '90s, I know what it feels like being in (the Ukrainians') position,” the 35-year-old from Serbia said.
+“But at the other hand, I can't say I fully agree (with deciding) to ban Russian tennis players, Belarusian tennis players, from competing indefinitely.
+I just don't see how they have contributed to anything that is really happening.
+I mean, I don't feel it's fair.”
 The two professional tours reacted by pulling their ranking points from Wimbledon, an unprecedented move in a sport built around the rankings in so many ways.
 In turn, some athletes opted not to show up, including 2014 runner-up Eugenie Bouchard and four-time major champion Naomi Osaka.

 For others, though, it was a no-doubt-about-it decision to show up.
 This is, after all, Wimbledon, with its unique surface and long-standing traditions, its powerful prestige and — let's face it — tens of millions in prize money.